martignoni/moodle-filter_coursetranslator/README.md

 # Translatable for Moodle

-Translatable is a derivation of [Content Translation Manager](https://moodle.org/plugins/tool_translationmanager) and [Fulltranslate](https://moodle.org/plugins/filter_fulltranslate) merged into a single plugin.
+Translatable is a derivative of [Content Translation Manager](https://moodle.org/plugins/tool_translationmanager) and [Fulltranslate](https://moodle.org/plugins/filter_fulltranslate) merged into a single plugin.
 It provides a content translation page for courses and automatic machine translation using the DeepL Pro Translation api.
 This filter needs to be placed first in your filter stack.

 ## Installation